Modular-ML-inference/inference-server/README.md

 # Modular Inference Server

 The Modular Inference Server has been developed as a part of the [ASSIST-IoT project](https://assist-iot.eu/).
 It enables the local inference deployment of a selected model (that can function as a standalone container), the use of flexible configurations, basic format verification and pluggable components.
 The Modular Inference Server is compatible with Prometheus metric monitoring.
+Modular Inference Server forms the basis for the paper ["Flexible Deployment of Machine Learning Inference Pipelines in the Cloud–Edge–IoT Continuum"](https://www.mdpi.com/2079-9292/13/10/1888).

 ## Helm chart